Teh-Lemon/Blog-Content/blog/2018/2018-11-04-FAG-Ao-Kotobukiya.md

 However, it turned the trees and the bottom of the sky yellow...
 There was a positive side effect.
 Her thighs and hands also gained a reddish glow like real human skin.
 Overall, the image now had this warm Autumn feeling which I ended up liking.

 There's still the yellow sky to worry about.
-In the end, I went with turning its brightness up so much that it turned white again.
-Although, looking at it closely now, I needed to go further because there's still a bit of a yellow tint to it.
+I turned up its brightness until it turned white again.
 Seeing as I didn't get the blue sky I wanted anyway, maybe I should have used the pre-HDR copy but if I did then I wouldn't have ended up with this uniquely vivid image.

 [Back to Top](#top)